P-p-H-d/c-stl-comparison/README.md

 The test of a C container library shall respect the following conditions:

-* it shall use a non POD type, aka the type mpz\_t of the GMP library, as the primary type of a dynamic array.
+* it shall use a basic type and a non POD type, aka the int type of the C and type mpz\_t of the GMP library, as the primary type of a dynamic array.
 * it shall not comment the code (the code is assumed to be clear on what it does by itself),
 * it shall not produce any compilation warnings,
 * it shall execute properly,